madpsy/xpa125b_controller/README.md

 A simple web interface is available on port 80 which allows access to basic functionality as well as documentation.
 This uses REST so anything which can be done here can also be achieved via the API.

+In order to change band or trigger PTT from either the web or REST interface you must set the `mode` to `http`.
+This can be done using `setmode`.
+See below for further details.

 ![web](images/webinterface.png "web")

 # Valid serial commands (115200 baud):

+In order to change band or trigger PTT from the serial interface you must set the `mode` to `serial`.
+This can be done using `setmode`.
+See below for further details.

 + serialonly [true|false] (disables every other mode and wifi entirely)
 + setmode [yaesu|yaesu817|icom|elecraft|hermes|serial|http|mqtt|rigctl|none]